bahtiyartan/troia/docs/44DateOperations.rst

 	STRINGVAR3 = STRINGVAR3 + ISMAXDATE(SYS_MAXDATE)+ TOCHAR(10);
 	STRINGVAR3 = STRINGVAR3 + ISMAXDATE(SYS_CURRENTDATE)+ TOCHAR(10);

 In 3.08.x versions as default, this max date and min date values are 01.01.1975 00:00:00 and 01.01.2030 00:00:00 and they are hardcoded.
 After 5.01 versions it is possible to set this maximum and minimum years in ServerSettings.ias file of your server with **MinDateYear** and **MaxDateYear** parameters.
-So it is not recommended that using this hardcode dates inside TROIA code. **Although this parameters are configurable, it is not reccomended to change this values without a planned migration over database tables.**
+So it is not recommended that using this hardcode dates inside TROIA code. **Although this parameters are configurable, it is not recommended to change this values without a planned migration over database tables.**

 Basic Date Formatting/Parsing